 - 1. Navigate to Files home. - 2.
-The External Files list in the left column shows available external data sources.
-Select one and navigate through the folders, or use the search bar to find a file. - Note: Salesforce supports Google documents, spreadsheets, presentations, and drawings.
-In the Recent list, Google Drive content is limited to the 24 most recently accessed documents from the last 30 days. - 3.
-Click next to the file name, and choose one of the following: - Open the file in the external data source, such as SharePoint. - Download the file to your local system.
+In Salesforce Classic, the External Files list in the left column shows available external data sources.
+Click one to access the external files it contains.
+External file references that were created in Salesforce Classic are available in Salesforce Classic and Lightning Experience.

+Note: Salesforce supports Google documents, spreadsheets, presentations, and drawings.
+In the Recent list, Google Drive content is limited to the 24 most recently accessed documents from the last 30 days.

+- 3. Click next to the file name, and choose one of the following: - Open the file in the external data source, such as SharePoint. - Download the file to your local system.
 (From on-premises systems like SharePoint 2010, 2 GB is the maximum download size.) - Share the file either as a copy or as a reference.
 Your admin has determined which type of sharing is used at your organization.
 When sharing, you do one of the following: - Share a copy of the external file stored in Salesforce.
 If files are shared with a Chatter group, all group members can access the files, even if they lack access to the external system.
-Salesforce Files doesn't reflect any revisions to the file in external systems. - Share a reference to the external file stored outside Salesforce.
-Only users with access to the external system can download files.
+Salesforce Files won't reflect any revisions to the file in external systems. - Share a reference to the external file stored outside Salesforce.
+Files can be downloaded only by users with access to the external system.
 (Users must enter credentials for the system in the Authentication Settings for External Systems section of personal setup).
-Salesforce Files doesn't reflect any revisions to the file in external systems, but the reference does point to the latest version of the file in those systems.
+Salesforce Files won't reflect any revisions to the file in external systems, but the reference will point to the latest version of the file in those systems.

-Professional, Enterprise, Performance, Unlimited, and Developer Editions
+Files Connect for cloud-based external data sources is available in: Professional, Enterprise, Performance, Unlimited, and Developer Editions